 HACSB Policy

-The HACSB will grant priority on site-specific waiting lists to families or households currently participating in any special purpose voucher program administered by the HACSB who are at risk of losing their rental assistance due to funding constraints, program changes, eligibility modifications, or the termination of the special program.

-To qualify for this preference, the household must:

-Be an active participant in a special purpose voucher program managed by the HACSB;

-Be at demonstrable risk of losing assistance as described above; and

-Be on the applicable site-specific waiting list and meet all eligibility requirements for that property.

-The HACSB will provide a selection preference when required by the regulation (e.g., eligible in-place families, elderly families or units with supportive services, or mobility-impaired persons for accessible units).
+The HACSB may apply any selection preference used in the Tenant-Based Voucher Program to site-specific waiting lists, provided that all applicants also meet the eligibility criteria established for that specific site.
+The HACSB will also provide a selection preference when required by the regulation (e.g., eligible in-place families, elderly families or units with supportive services, or mobility-impaired persons for accessible units).
 The HACSB may establish separate site-based preferences for each PBV project in accordance with 24 CFR § 982.207 (a).
 Such preferences will be informed by housing shortages faced by vulnerable populations in Ventura County and the City of Ventura.
 Current data shows that the senior population, i.e., those aged 62 and over, are facing a housing shortage, as is the disabled population.
 Consequently, preferences for PBV projects may include those for elderly families where the head of household, spouse or sole member is aged 62 or over, disabled families or preferences related to supportive housing programs.
 Preferences may include those outlined in Chapter 4.
 Residents on the tenant-based waiting list will be informed of any applicable preferences for each PBV project at the time of the initial opening of the site-based waiting lists.
 Applicants for assistance shall also be informed of all applicable preferences for each list at the time of application.

 For existing housing, any in-place tenant that qualifies will receive the preference for in-place residents at 24 CFR 983.251(b).